-The Vissles v84 Keyboard is attractive and well-made offers a good typing experience but aims at gamers.
+The Vissles V84 Keyboard is attractive, well-made and offers a good typing experience but aims at gamers.
 However, the software is Windows only, leaving Mac owners to arcane keystrokes to configure their keyboards or find a PC to make the modes.
-Has Bluetooth connectivity issues with some Mac models.
+It does have Bluetooth® connectivity issues with some Mac models.

 - Number of keys: 84